Use File Tools to back up data files

 9. Click Next to begin the validation process.
 The following validation occurs:

 • Note: A green circle indicates the validation completed successfully.
 A red circle indicates the validation completed with exceptions.
-Any exceptions appear in the window so that you can fix the issue prior to continuing the process.
+Any exceptions appear in the window so that you can fix the issue before continuing the process.

-• Validate data files - Scans the selected files and folders to verify that the data structure is intact, that all required data components are present.
+• Validate data files: Scans the selected files and folders to verify an intact data structure and required data components are present.

 10. Click Next.

-11. Review the list of all the files that you are about to backup.
+11. Review the list of all the files that you’re about to back up.
 The State column indicates whether you decided to include or skip a file.
 You can include or skip files as follows:

 • Select a file and click Skip to not copy the file and change the State to Skip.